iesl/softmax_CPR_recommend/README.md

 ```

 ## License
+All RecBole data and code are under [MIT License](https://github.com/RUCAIBox/RecBole/blob/master/LICENSE) and can only be used for academic purposes (as indicated in https://github.com/RUCAIBox/RecBole#license on 10/25/2023).
-The code from Recbole is under  [MIT License](https://github.com/RUCAIBox/RecBole/blob/master/LICENSE) but our modification (e.g., Softmax-CPR implementation) is under Apache-2.0 license.
+Our modification  (e.g., Softmax-CPR implementation) is under Apache-2.0 license and could be used for commercial purpose.